ktbarrett/ktbarrett.github.io/_posts/2025-04-26-whats-next-cocotb.md

 Of course I will need to do changes to cocotb still, but I will do so even more judiciously than I already have been.
 My current modus operandi has been to focus on refactors, bugs fixes, and new features to create improvements over existing functionality.
-But I will no longer focus on working developing new features in the cocotb repo;
+But I will no longer focus on developing new features in the cocotb repo;
-that will be reserved for coconext.
+that will be reserved for `coconext`.
-The majority of my work going forward will be the necessary changes to cocotb to support features in coconext, as well as refactoring changes to make cocotb more extensible and modular (plus the obvious bugfixes, documentation improvements, etc.).
+The majority of my work going forward will be the necessary changes to cocotb to support features in `coconext`, as well as refactoring changes to make cocotb more extensible and modular (plus the obvious bugfixes, documentation improvements, etc.).